 Indoor smoking rooms are no longer allowed.
 Employers or businesses which have decided to provide an outdoor smoking shelter or area need to make sure it is not enclosed or substantially enclosed.
-If you are in any doubt, contact Environmental Services at North Kesteven District Council for advice - and don’t forget to check with the Planning Department to see if you need planning permission.
+If you are in any doubt, contact the Environmental Health team at North Kesteven District Council for advice - and don’t forget to check with the Planning Department to see if you need planning permission.

 The law also applies to work vehicles used by more than one person, even if they’re not in the vehicle at the same time, and to public vehicles such as buses and taxis.

-Those in charge of workplaces or public places, including vehicles, now have a duty to ensure they remain smoke-free at all times and that ‘no smoking’ signs are displayed.
+Those in charge of workplaces or public places, including vehicles, have a duty to ensure they remain smoke-free at all times and that ‘no smoking’ signs are displayed.
 These must be legible and displayed in the smoke-free premises or vehicle.

 People who break the law face being fined: offences include smoking in a smoke-free place, which carries a fine of up to £200; failing to display the required signs, which carries a maximum fine of £1,000; and failing to prevent smoking in a smoke-free place, which could lead to a fine of £2,500.

-If you have concerns about people smoking in a smoke-free place, you can bring them to our attention in one of the following ways:
+If you have concerns about people smoking in a smoke-free place or vehicle, you can bring them to our attention in one of the following ways:

-- Write to Environmental Services, North Kesteven District Council, Kesteven Street, Sleaford NG34 7EF
+- Write to Environmental Health, North Kesteven District Council, Kesteven Street, Sleaford NG34 7EF

 - E-mail: email@example.com